MaterializeInc/materialize/doc/developer/design/20231027_refresh_mvs.md

 3. The slowly updated results should be queryable together with other, normal objects.
 This is important because sometimes we might want to join the cold results with other objects that have normal refresh rates.
 Also, one important user needs a unified view of the hot and cold results, so we should be able to union them.

-4. We shouldn't hold back compaction of inputs (indexes most importantly, but also Persist) to the time of the last refresh.
+4. We shouldn't hold back compaction of inputs (indexes, most importantly, but also Persist) to the time of the last refresh.
 This is because a significant amount of time can pass between two consecutive refreshes, and therefore holding back compaction would lead to the buildup of significant amounts of in-memory state in input indexes.

-## Out of Scope
+## Scope and Limitations

 We are targeting the new refresh options only to materialized views, but not indexes for now.
 Note that one can create an index that is refreshed at a specified interval simply by creating a normal index on top of a `REFRESH EVERY <interval>` materialized view.